All SEO is local.

 First of all, let’s define ‘local SEO’.
 It’s the art of driving traffic in your community via your website to your location.
 This includes both website traffic and real traffic.
 After all, since you have a brick and mortar store, you really would like to see some flesh and blood people come through your doors, wouldn’t you?

 Also, consider using local citations — business directories, Yelp, Google My Business — and social media to drive traffic to you.
 We’ll go over those at a later date, since there is so much opportunity with those avenues.
 For now, keep your attention on what’s on your website to interest your community.
+And don’t forget to update.
+A weekly post on Monthly Monitoring of Google My Business has more effect than you realize.

 Getting people convinced to come to you used to be as simple as buying ad space on a few billboards.
 Nowadays, folks are far more likely to do a search on their little smart phones to find what’s available in a certain area.
 And once they pull those phones out, you want them to find you!